Council Tax Support

 How Council Tax Support can help you

 - A change in support for families with young adults living at home: If you’re a parent or carer and have a young adult living with you, we won’t reduce the amount of council tax support you receive until they reach the age of 25.
-However, we will ask you to pay something towards council tax if young adults aged 25 and over are living with you and earning over £86 a week.
+However, we will ask you to pay something towards council tax if there is a person aged 25 or over living with you who earns £86.80 a week or over.

 - Financial support for working families with children: If you work at least 16 hours a week, tell us what your childcare costs are because we will take them into account when we calculate your discount and the amount we ask you to pay.